5 Polygot Tips to Increase Your English Vocab – Fast

 1. Learn vocab words in context

 Many language learners try to memorize huge lists of individual words.
-The fact is that learning an isolated word without context is just waste of time and effort.
+Not a great idea!
+Actually, learning an isolated word without context is just waste of time and effort.
 It will not work.
+You’ll forget it in one day.
 The idea here is quite simple: we speak with phrases not with words.
 If you learn a word by itself you will have trouble using it and will probably take long breaks between words thinking about what to say next making you sound very unnatural.
 Here’s an example of how to study a new word.
 Let’s say for you are French and are trying to learn the English word: taciturn.
 Here’s how to approach learning the word:

 2. Learn only the words you need

 Learn only the words you need currently or will need soon.
-Since these are words you need, you are likely to use them regularly which help you remember and retain them.
+Start with words in your environment (things you see) and your interest areas and professional arena (ideas you work with).
+Since these are words you need, you are likely to use them regularly.
+That of course will help you remember and retain them.
 Most people start learning a new language by learning words they won’t usually use like elephant or monkey.
+That can be fun, but it’s hard to create a “snowball effect” (where the words stick together and you build the size of the “ball”.)
 You have to figure out what are the most important and relevant words for you to learn now and only learn those words.
-Words like elephant or monkey can wait for later.
+Words like “stigmatize” or “elucidate” can wait for later.
+(And they’ll be easier to learn later when you need them!)

 3. Write words down by hand